edwhere/DINOv2_Peripheral_Blood_Cell/Readme.md

 folders.
 Each folder contains 8 subdirectories, one per class.
 The class subdirectories contain the jpg images.

+#### Train a DINOv2 model using either fine-tuning or transfer-learning
 Use `train.py` to train a DINOv2 model to classify peripheral blood cells.
 Use the `-h` option to find the required and optional arguments.
 The script needs the input data directory and generates results in an output directory.